Chapter 9 Performance metrics

 ## 3 MLM 0.308 0.00788

-Linear regression, with a bias of about 0.09 effect size units, appears about ten times as biased as the other estimators.
-There is no evidence of major bias for Agg or MLM.
-This is because the linear regression is targeting the person-average average treatment effect.
-Our data generating process makes larger sites have larger effects, so the person average is going to be higher since those larger sites will count more.
-Our estimand, by contrast, is the site average treatment effect, i.e., the simple average of each site’s true impact, which our DGP has set to 0.30.
-The Agg and MLM methods, by contrast, estimate this site-average effect, putting them in line with our DGP.
+There is no indication of major bias for aggregation or multi-level modeling.
+Linear regression, with a bias of about 0.09 SDs, appears about ten times as biased as the other estimators.
+This is because the linear regression is targeting the person-level average average treatment effect.
+The data-generating process of this simulation makes larger sites have larger effects, so the person-level average effect is going to be higher because those larger sites will count more.
+In contrast, our estimand is the school-level average treatment effect, i.e., the simple average of each school’s true impact, which we have set to 0.30.
+The aggregation and multi-level modeling methods target this school-level average effect, putting them in line with our DGP.
+If we had instead decided that the target estimand should be the person-level average effect, then we would find that linear regression is unbiased whereas aggregation and multi-level modeling are biased.
+This illustrates how crucial it is to think carefully about the appropriate target parameter and to assess performance with respect to a well-justified and clearly articulated target.

-true_SE <- runs %>%
+true_SE <-

 group_by( method ) %>%